RaptaG/Modlist/README.md

 ### General

+- If a mod from this list gets added in Fabulously Optimized, it'll be removed from here (excluding Mod Menu and any library/API mod)
 - **Always** select the Fabric version of each mod
 - Before downloading, **always** check if a mod requires a [library mod](https://github.com/RaptaG/Modlist#libraries--apis)
-- If one of these mods gets added in Fabulously Optimized, it'll be removed from this list
 - Some GitHub repositories/releases may be outdated
 - Some GitHub repositories may reqiure compilng their source code
 - Some GitHub repositories may be closed source